-PUBLIC TRANSPORT PLANNING
+4 PUBLIC TRANSPORT PLANNING

 The National Department of Transport came with the initiative of placing transport planning interns across the country to assist the district municipalities to execute transport planning and implementation functions as stipulated in section 11(c) of the National Land Transport Act.
 (Act 5 of 2009)Amongst other functions of the interns will be to develop the ITP and align it with the IDP.
-The interns started in April 2012.
+The interns will assume their duties in April 2012.